zeusdeux/zulip-pairing-bot/README.md

 For my first project in Python, I wanted to work on something simple yet fun.

-Zulip bots are both of those, so with the help of @kokeshii, I wrote this pairing bot.
+Zulip bots are both of those, so with the help of [@kokeshii](https://github.com/kokeshii), I wrote this pairing bot.

-Pairing bot gives the user a few commands that let 'em add/remove topics they are interested in and to search for users based on topic they supply.
+Pairing bot gives the user a few commands that let 'em add/remove topics they are interested in and to search for users based on topics they supply.

 ## Commands
 PM pairing bot with messages that use the commands listed below: